dan-schel/vic-transport-api-relay/README.md

 The server periodically downloads [GTFS data from Victoria's Department of Transport and Planning](https://opendata.transport.vic.gov.au/dataset/gtfs-schedule), strips out the files that aren't needed by TrainQuery (e.g. bus timetables, geographic data), and makes the optimized zip file available for download at `/gtfs.zip`.

 It also makes [GTFS realtime data](https://opendata.transport.vic.gov.au/dataset/gtfs-realtime) available at `/gtfs-realtime.json`, disruptions from the [PTV API](https://www.ptv.vic.gov.au/footer/data-and-reporting/datasets/ptv-timetable-api/) available at `/ptv-disruptions.json`, and platform information from a combination of sources available at `/ptv-platforms.json` and `/scs-platforms.json`.
+Further disruption details can be requested on-demand using the `/ptv-disruption-details` endpoint.

 **Note:** Assumes a Linux/MacOS running environment (i.e. the system must be able to execute a bash script, with tools such as `awk`, `curl`, `sha256sum`, `zip`, etc. available).